single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 | single-spa managed lifecylces     | custom managed lifecycles            | no DOM elements                      |
 | Core building block               | only needed with multiple frameworks | useful to share business logic       |

-Each single-spa microfrontend is in reality an in browser javascript module see [here](/docs/recommended-setup#in-browser-versus-build-time-modules) for more information.
-Each microfrontend fits into the overall microfrontend approach.
+Each single-spa microfrontend is an in-browser javascript module ([explaination](/docs/recommended-setup#in-browser-versus-build-time-modules)).

 ## Applications